grafov/m3u8/README.md

 Custom Tags
 -----------

 M3U8 supports parsing and writing of custom tags.
-You must implement the `CustomTag` interface for each custom tag that may be encountered in the playlist.
+You must implement both the `CustomTag` and `CustomDecoder` interface for each custom tag that may be encountered in the playlist.
 Look at the template files in `example/template/` for examples on parsing custom playlist and segment tags.

 Library structure
 -----------------